 What is the average life span of a truck scale?

 Most scale owners expect a scale to last 10 to 20 years, but lifespan depends on several factors.
 First, selecting the appropriate scale option and highest quality manufacturer will set your scale up for either a long life or a short one full of regret.
 There is a large variance in manufacturing quality that should be considered when shopping for a truck scale.
 Environmental factors and traffic volume also play a part.
 A scale that weighs 200 trucks per day will wear faster than a scale weighing only 20 trucks per day.
 METTLER TOLEDO has scales in the field still operating that are 35 years old.
-Many competitors have only been manufacturing for ten years.
 Make sure you consider proven performance when shopping for a truck scale.

 How often should I calibrate a truck scale?